jpelinski/resume-projects/vpc-1/readme.md

 ### Build AWS VPC using Terraform and deploy EC2 instances in private subnets.

--Created 3 EC2 instances, each in one Avability Zone
+- Created 3 EC2 instances, each in one Avability Zone

 - All instances are connected to their own NAT gateway in every AZ.